mdn102/crawler_findword/30js-challenge/README.md

 # 30js-challenge

-## This is the collection of javascript coding practice in 30 days.
+## The collection of javascript coding practice in 30 days.